 - How do I receive account notices?

 - How can I donate to the library?

 Q. How do I get a physical library card?

 Library cards are free with proof of current address and photo identification.
 You can use mail received within the last 30 days as proof of address.
 You must use your own card to check out or renew materials, or to use some library services.
 You may use your card to sign up to borrow materials at other metro libraries.
 KCKPL requires patrons to renew library cards every two years.
-We ask that patrons pay fines and fees upon renewal.
+We ask that patrons pay any fees upon renewal.
 Lost cards may be replaced for $1.
 Keep your contact information current and report lost or stolen cards immediately.

 - English Library Card Application

 - Nepalese Library Card Application

 Q. How do I get an eCard?